crocodilestick/Calibre-Web-Automated/README.md

 - User-defined File Structure
 - A **Weighted Conversion Algorithm:**
     - Using the information provided in the Calibre eBook-converter documentation on which formats convert best into epubs, CWA is able to determine from downloads containing multiple eBook formats, which format will convert most optimally, ignoring the other formats to ensure the **best possible quality** and no **duplicate imports**
-- **Optional Persistance** within your Calibre-Web instance between container rebuilds
+- **Optional Persistence** within your Calibre-Web instance between container rebuilds
-- Easy tool to quickly check whether or not the service is currently running as intended / was installed successfully
+- Easy tool to quickly check whether or not the service is currently running as intended/was installed successfully
 - Easy to follow logging in the regular container logs to diagnose problems or monitor conversion progress ect.
 (Easily viewable using Portainer or something similar)
     - Logs also contain performance benchmarks in the form of a time to complete, both for an overall import task, as well as the conversion of each of the individual files within it
 - **Supported file types for conversion:**